 Paella Pan Servings & Dimensions

-Polished Steel & Enamelled Steel Paella Pan Serving & Dimension Information
+Polished Steel & Enamelled Steel Paella Pan Serving & Sizing Guide

-Remember normal paella pans are for gas or open fire only.
-If you are cooking on electric or AGA's then you will need one of our flat-bottomed paella pans
+Important Note: Traditional paella pans are designed for gas hobs or open fires.
+If you’re cooking on an electric stove or AGA, you’ll need one of our flat-bottomed paella pans for optimal results.

 D1